aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/String.md

 ## Remarks

-The [flagstring](../../../Flags%20arrays/flagstring.md) is expected to be set in code beforehand and its line endings will be normallized to LF if any CRLF is in the [flagstring](../../../Flags%20arrays/flagstring.md) text.
+The [flagstring](../../../Flags%20arrays/flagstring.md) is expected to be set in code beforehand and its line endings will be normalized to LF if any CRLF is in the [flagstring](../../../Flags%20arrays/flagstring.md) text.

 If `postprocessing` is `clamp` and a clamping occurs, the [flagstring](../../../Flags%20arrays/flagstring.md) text will be prepended with |`sizemulti`,widthscaleclamp,1| and appended with |[size](size.md),size.x,size.y| where [size](size.md) is the parameter sent to SetText.